Inspection Reports for

 Complaint Details

-The visit was complaint-related as part of a Health Resurvey and Complaint Investigation #KS67234.
+The visit was a Health Resurvey and Complaint Investigation #KS67234.

 Findings

-The facility failed to provide a ground-fault circuit interrupter for one hydrocollator unit in the therapy room, which is required for electrical safety in hydrotherapy equipment.
+The facility failed to provide a ground-fault circuit interrupter for one hydrocollator unit in the therapy room during the inspection.
+This deficiency was observed on one of four days on site and confirmed by interview with administrative staff.

 Deficiencies (1)

-Failure to provide a ground-fault circuit interrupter for one hydrocollator unit in the therapy room.
+26-40-305 (f)(3) P E - Electrical requirements: The facility failed to provide a ground-fault circuit interrupter for the hydrocollator unit in the therapy room as required.

 Inspection Report